-The following is a compilation of eight important research findings from 2012 on the relationship between corporate social performance and corporate financial performance.
+The following is NBS's compilation of the eight most important research findings from 2012 on the relationship between corporate social performance and corporate financial performance.

 Ion Bogdan Vasi (Columbia University) and Brayden King (Northwestern University) reveal that shareholders unhappy with your environmental track record hurt your company’s stock price far more than a GreenPeace boycott.